 In fact, online voting is in use in approx. 23 countries to prevail over the shortcoming of paper ballot systems.
 However, this, as well, has become vulnerable to both technical issues and frauds.

 Blockchain may prove to be the fix (solution) that governments and their citizenry have been looking for to enhance voting.
 It’s because many experts think that DLT offers the four most prominent features every voting system requires, namely: Security, Transparency, Accessibility, and Auditability.

 The blockchain technology‘s features like security and immutability make it almost impossible for anyone to cast an illegal or fraudulent vote, or to make alterations once it’s filed.

 Since more and more people own computers or cellphones, a blockchain-based online voting system can make it easier for the majority of eligible voters to cast their votes.

 Indeed, every “record” entered into a blockchain network gets a date and time stamp, as well as, a cryptographic hash of the previous block, making auditing quick and automatic.

-2018 holds immense exciting opportunities for the blockchain technology and the blockchain development companies.
+2018 holds immense exciting opportunities for blockchain technology and blockchain development companies.
 But to succeed in this emerging landscape will not be easy.
-Only those who will have a complete understanding of DLT, mobile technology, and coherent regulatory compliance will rule the markets, or form new ones.
+Having a complete understanding of DLT, mobile technology, and coherent regulatory compliance is essential.

-If incorporating the blockchain technology is part of your 2018 plan, Oodles Technologies invites you to reach us for a free-of-cost, confidential review of your projects.
-Don’t choose us beforehand, but do consider the fact that we are experts in creating robust blockchain apps, as well as, excel in blockchain technology, mobile app development, and cloud technology.
-We have two R&D labs to research, and to serve your outsource development requirements, globally.
+If incorporating blockchain technology is part of your 2018 plan, Oodles Technologies invites you to reach us for a free-of-cost, confidential review of your projects.
+We are experts in creating robust blockchain apps, as well as mobile app development, and cloud technology.
+We have two R&D labs to research and serve outsourced development requirements.